NicoleJackson89/pp4-recipe-share/README.md

 - As a logged in user and if the user is the author of a recipe an edit and delete button will be visible below the recipe detail.
     - If the author clicks on edit they will be redirected to the "add recipe" page.
     - If delete is clicked the user will be prompted to confirm the deletion.
-        - If confirmed the user will be redirected to the home page.
+        - If confirmed, the user will be redirected to the home page.
         - If cancelled the user will be redirected back to the recipe detail page.

 <details>